 Savings For Teachers

 If you’re a teacher it’s likely you’ve had to buy school supplies using your own money.
 It may seem as though no-one really appreciates the efforts you make to help the kids in your class.
 However, the IRS does.
 All qualified K-12 educators can take up to $250 from their tax bill for the materials they’ve paid for.
 This means that you can get some if not all of the money back via deductions.
+If you purchase anything for your class, make sure you keep the receipt.

-If You go Back to School
+If You go Back to School & personal taxing

 College students get a few tax deductions.
 However, if you’re a little older and you go back to school you could get up to $2,000 a year off the first $2,000 on education.
 This has been put in place in an effort to encourage learning but if you’re on a higher income you won’t be entitled to it.
+Do check to make sure you know what you’re entitled to claim!

 When you’re Job Hunting

 If you have lost your job recently you might find that searching for a new position can be expensive.
 However, if you’re looking for work in the same field, you could get a few deductions.
-Itemize all of your expenses.
+Itemise all of your expenses.
 If they exceed 2% of your gross income they can be deducted.

 Consider accounting for your travel expenses, the cost of printing out your resumes, and anything else that’s relevant.
+Keep track of these too for tax season.

 As you can see, the above tips are here to help you with your personal taxing.
 They can make your tax bill a little or even a lot lower without you worrying whether the IRS is going to come knocking.
+It is worth speaking to a financial expert to ensure that you’re making the most out of any possible deductions that you’re entitled to.